 Bertolt Brecht was born in Augsburg, Germany, on February 10, 1898.
-His study of philosophy and medicine at the University of Munich was interrupted by military service during WWI.
-After the war, he attended Artur Kutscher’s theater seminar and wrote his first play, “Baal” (1918).
-In 1922, his first play to be performed, “Drums in the Night,” opened in Munich and later at the Deutsches Theater in Berlin.
-Thereafter Brecht’s plays began to be staged at many German theaters and, in 1924, he moved to Berlin.
+His study of philosophy and medicine at the Universität München was interrupted by military service during WWI.
+After the war, he attended Arthur Kutscher’s theater seminar and wrote his first play, Baal (1918).
+In 1922, his first play to be performed, Trommeln in der Nacht (Drums in the Night), opened in Munich and later at the Deutsches Theater in Berlin.
+Later, Brecht’s plays were staged at many German theaters and, in 1924, he moved to Berlin.

-Brecht fled Nazi Germany in 1933, first to Switzerland, then settling in Denmark for a short while, moved to Sweden in 1939, then to Finland, and finally arrived in the United States in 1941.
-There, he met many other German exiles, including Thomas Mann, Arnold Schönberg, Theodor Adorno, and Fritz Lang, who asked him to co-author the script for Hangmen also Die.
-Brecht wrote some of his most important plays in exile, including “Galileo” (1938), “Mother Courage and Her Children” (1939), “The Good Person of Szechwan” (1940), and “The Caucasian Chalk Circle” (1944).
+In 1929, Brecht married actress Helene Weigel.
+Together with their two children, they fled Nazi Germany in 1933.
+They first arrived in Switzerland, then settled in Denmark for a short while, moved to Sweden in 1939, then to Finland, and finally they made it to the United States in 1941.
+There, Brecht met many other German exiles, including Thomas Mann, Arnold Schönberg, Theodor Adorno and Fritz Lang, who asked him to co-author the script for Hangmen also Die.
+Brecht wrote some of his most important plays in exile, including Galileo (1938), Mutter Courage und ihre Kinder (Mother Courage and Her Children, 1939), Der gute Mensch von Sezuan (The Good Person of Szechwan, 1940), and Der kaukasische Kreidekreis (The Caucasian Chalk Circle, 1944).

 Bibliography & More:

 |1987||denn alles bewegt sich, mein Freund (Everything is Moving, My Friend, dir.
 Donat Schober, doc.)|